teto/home/README.md

 You will also find cronjobs to load via 'crontab -e' or 'crontab <file>' i nthe cron folder.
 For instance there is one cronjob that runs 'offlineimap -a <account>'.

-There might be additionnal more specific READMEs in subfolders.
+There might be additional more specific READMEs in subfolders.

+The folder "compilation" is an example of how to ./configure certain programs

 Powerline & Fonts
 ====